RepLDM: Reprogramming Pretrained Latent Diffusion Models for High-Quality, High-Efficiency, High-Resolution Image Generation: Method

 \paragraph{Motivation.} Enhancing the structural consistency helps improve image quality~\citep{si2024freeu}.
 However, it is challenging to do this in a training-free manner.
 We observe that the self-attention mechanism presents powerful global spatial modeling capability~\citep{vaswani2017attention, han2021transformer, vit, liu2021swin}, and this capability is parameter-agnostic.
 It is determined by the paradigm of global similarity calculation inherent to the self-attention mechanism~\citep{vaswani2017attention, zhou2024storydiffusion}.
-These insights motivate us to consider designing a novel parameter-free self-attention mechanism to elegantly enhance the global structural consistency of the latent representation.
+These insights motivate us to consider designing a novel training-free self-attention mechanism to elegantly enhance the global structural consistency of the latent representation.

-\paragraph{Denoising with \ag.} To improve the structural consistency of the latent representation at the training resolution $\vct{z}\in\mathbb{R}^{h\times w\times c}$, we propose a simple yet effective parameter-free self-attention mechanism for \ag, termed PFSA, formulated as:
+\paragraph{Denoising with \moduleone.} To improve the structural consistency of the latent representation at the training resolution $\vct{z}\in\mathbb{R}^{h\times w\times c}$, we propose a simple yet effective training-free self-attention mechanism for \moduleone, termed TFSA, formulated as:

-where the operation $\operatorname{Flatten}$ reshapes the latent representation into shape $(hw)\times c$ and $\operatorname{Flatten}^{-1}$ reshapes it back; $\lambda$ is the scaling factor, with a default value of $\lambda=\sqrt{c}$.
+where the operation ${f}$ reshapes the latent representation into shape $(hw)\times c$ and ${f}^{-1}$ reshapes it back; $\lambda$ is the scaling factor, with a default value of $\lambda=\sqrt{c}$.

-However, we empirically observe that directly using the PFSA in Eq.~(\ref{eq:pfsa}) to improve the structural consistency of the latent representation could lead to unstable denoising.
-Therefore, we propose linearly combining the outputs of PFSA and the original latent representation as attentive guidance, which is formulated as:
+However, we empirically observe that directly using the TFSA in Eq.~(\ref{eq:tfsa}) to improve the structural consistency of the latent representation could lead to unstable denoising.
+Therefore, we propose linearly combining the outputs of TFSA and the original latent representation as \moduleone, which is formulated as: